Annecy: Counter-Reformation

 With the advance of Calvinism, Annecy became a centre for the Counter-Reformation, the old Bishopric of Geneva being transferred to it in 1535.
 Francis of Sales was born in Sales, France in 1567 and served as bishop of Annecy from 1602 to 1622; his relics are preserved in the cathedral.
 During the French Revolution, the Savoy region was conquered by France.
 Annecy became attached to the department of Mont Blanc, whose capital was Chambéry.
 The Catholic diocese was suppressed in 1801.

-Recent times
+1815–present

 After the Bourbon Restoration in 1815, Annecy was returned to the King of Sardinia and the Catholic diocese restored in 1822.
+The Hôtel de Ville (city hall) was completed in 1851.

 When Savoy was annexed to France in 1860 with the Treaty of Turin, it became the capital of the new department of Haute-Savoie.
 Annecy was the site of the second round of General Agreement on Tariffs and Trade (GATT) talks in 1949.
 In 2012, a multiple murder occurred in the Annecy area.

 The new municipality was established on 1 January 2017 by merger with the former communes of Annecy-le-Vieux, Cran-Gevrier, Meythet, Pringy and Seynod.